Policies and Information for Student Authors

 Faculty members can nominate student work using the Cupola Nomination Form.
 If a student self-nominates their work, the Library will contact the supervising faculty member for their approval.

-Student authors must complete the Cupola Release Form prior to material being uploaded to the repository.
+Student authors will receive a release form that must be completed prior to material being uploaded to the repository.
 Student authors maintain copyright to their work and grant the College a non-exclusive license to distribute it via The Cupola.
 A non-exclusive license does not transfer copyright from the creator!

 Technical requirements: